 A very colorful dialogue and without knowing it they became immortalized in two marble shrines on the Palazzo dei Camerlenghi, coming down from the bridge on the Rialto side and looking to your right.

-The first shrine shows the man, Casso (penis), and the second shows the woman, Mona (vagina).
+The first shrine shows the woman, Mona (vagina), and the second shows the man, Casso (penis).